Scanning

 Recipe steps can be dragged and dropped to modify their relative order inside a recipe, to move them between multiple recipes, or to add them from the control panel.
 They can also be removed from the recipe using the right click menu Remove.

-Right clicking on a recipe gives several options: Disable, Rename, Remove, Add Parameter, Remove <parameter>, Move up and Move down.
+Right-clicking on a recipe gives several options: Disable, Rename, Remove, Add Parameter, Move up and Move down.

-All changes made to the scan configuration are kept in a history allowing changes to be undone or restored using buttons Undo and Redo.
+All changes made to the scan configuration are kept in a history, allowing changes to be undone or restored using the Undo and Redo buttons.
 These buttons are accessible using the Edit button in the menu bar of the scanner window.

 Store the configuration